www.sje.vic.edu.au Listed by lynx Ransomware Group

 St Joseph's College Echuca is a Kildare Education Ministries Catholic co-educational secondary college that has been serving the Echuca Moama region for nearly 140 years.
 The college focuses on providing quality education in a vibrant community, promoting excellence and equity among students.

-On January 5, 2026, the lynx Ransomware Group listed St Joseph’s College Echuca on its leak site, confirming that internal files from the Victorian Catholic secondary school had been exfiltrated.
+On January 5, 2026, the lynx Ransomware Group listed St Joseph’s College Echuca on its leak site, claiming that internal files from the Victorian Catholic secondary school had been exfiltrated.

 Public reporting indicates the school, which has served the Echuca Moama region for nearly 140 years, was hit by a ransomware attack.
 The lynx Ransomware Group posted proof of the breach on its dark-web leak page, showing samples of stolen internal documents.
 No exact victim count has been released, and the precise volume or sensitivity of the files remains unclear from available reporting.
 The college is a Kildare Education Ministries co-educational secondary school focused on local families in regional Victoria.